MikiDevLog/wallpaperengine-gui/README.md

 - Can get information about wallpaper based on workshop id using Steam API and store it.
 [You need to get API key for that](https://steamcommunity.com/dev/apikey) any domain name will do.
 - Support QT Themes for KDE users.
 - Somewhat usable in terms of design.
+- Restore previous state on restart.

 If you're using Fedora and KDE+Wayland (like me), you may have problems initializing GLEW for web wallpapers etc. I'll try to fix and test what's going on and report back.
-The app will report it as code 5.
+The app will report it as code 5. (there was a false alarm which I fixed but you need to check the engine log for any suspicious events.)
 You can manually check the linux-wallpaperengine call with the formatted string used by the app in the Engine Log tab of your terminal to see if it's a GUI or binary issue.

 ## Screenshots